Ryanfzhang/Summer-Project/README.md

 # Chlorophyll-a Prediction
 ## Background
 Chlorophyll-a is an essential indicator of ocean primary productivity<sup>[1]</sup>.
-Future Chlorophyll-a trends is important for analysis of Pearl River Estuary.
+Future Chlorophyll-a  is important for analysis of Pearl River Estuary.
 ## Problem Setting
 Predict the next moment's chlorophyll concentration using the past twelve time-steps.
 |    Previous Observation (1-12th) | Future (13th) |